Alamao4523/CERBERUS-AGI/README.md

 # 🌌 Introduction — Beyond Coordinate Clicking

 CERBERUS is not a simple autoclicker.
 It understands screens, context, and intent, not just coordinates.
+It was crafted to become a future AGI IOS Agent.

 2️⃣ Automation Modes